 The popularity of DDR German Shepherds, also known as Deutsches Demokratische Republik German Shepherds, has been growing for many years now.

-During both World Wars, German Shepherds were sought after to work side by side with the military due to their loyalty, intelligence, and working ability.
+During both World Wars, the military sought after German Shepherds to work side by side with them, benefiting from their loyalty, intelligence, and working ability.

 The East German Communist Party took control of the breeding and registration of the German Shepherd pedigree and made the German Shepherd part of its military.

-The DDR dogs were trained to out-perform the West German Shepherd dogs by scaling straight six-foot walls, endure long patrols in harsh weather conditions, and much more.
+The DDR dogs outperformed the West German Shepherd dogs by scaling straight six-foot walls, enduring long patrols in harsh weather conditions, and much more.

-The DDR’s worked as Border Police and guarded the East German border that is 850 miles long, in addition to the Berlin Wall.
+The DDR’s worked as border police and guarded the East German border, which is 850 miles long, in addition to the Berlin Wall.
 Their main duty was to track deserters and attack.
+In 1989, the German borders opened, and the use of DDR dogs was no longer necessary.

-Just months after the border opened about 50,000 guards were dismissed from duty, and the DDR dogs were either abandoned, put down, or sold to others that would use them for similar purposes.
+Just months after opening the border, authorities dismissed about 50,000 guards and either abandoned, put down, or sold the DDR dogs to others who would use them for similar purposes.

 The DDR Dogs Today

-There are many breeders located worldwide that are dedicated to keeping this breed preserved.
+Many breeders worldwide are dedicated to preserving this breed.

 They are well known today for their devotion to their owners and family, balanced temperament, impressive tracking abilities, natural drive, physical structure, and intelligence.